VISHWAKARMAJ/VISHWAKARMAJ/README.md

-- 👋 Hi, I’m @VISHWAKARMAJ
+- 👋 Hi, I’m Pankaj Kumar Vishwakarma
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding and learning Devlopment
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Full Stack Declopment
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me this is my Linkdn id

 <!---
 VISHWAKARMAJ/VISHWAKARMAJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.